lucacorti/jsonapi_plug/README.md

 ### Sending responses

 You can `use JSONAPI.View` in a module and pass at least a `:resource` option.
-The value must be a struct module name for which you have provided an implementation of `JSONAPI.Resource` related protocols.

 ```elixir
 defmodule MyApp.PostView do